What we focus on

 You’ll need to complete two tasks before the review.

-- Display in your service a letter to parents, whānau and kaiako telling them about the review.
+- Share a letter to parents, whānau , kaiako and educators telling them about the review.

 - Send us the documents we need so we can prepare for the review.
 These documents help us understand the context and practices of your service.